GaloisInc/BESSPIN-Tool-Suite/docs/base/configuration.md

   - `MIT`: Massachusetts Institute of Technology.
   - `SRI-Cambridge`: The CHERI work by SRI International and University of Cambridge.

-- `sourceVariant`: We introduced this parameter to distinguish between the different *flavors* of the CHERI processors, but it seems a solid parameter to have for future compatibilities as it provides a flexible distinction between processors if they came from the same team and flavor/level (coming up).
-Currently, this is only compatible with the `SRI-Cambridge` choice for `binarySource`.
-The acceptable values are `default`, `purecap`, and `temporal`.
+- `sourceVariant`: This parameter serves in distinguishing between different *flavors* or *designs* when happen to exist for the same binarySource-processor for any reason.
+For `SRI-Cambridge`, the acceptable values are `default`, `purecap`, and `temporal`.
 Please refer to the [CHERI wesbite](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) for more details.
+For `LMCO`, the acceptable value for non-vcu118 P2/3 targets and all P1s is `default`, while for vcu118 P2/3 targets, the acceptable values are `combo-100` and `combo-015-017-100-101-103`; the values reflect which HARD pipelines are implemented in the bitstream.

 - `target`: The backend of the target.
 The tool supports `qemu`, `vcu118`, and `awsf1`.
 The document [targets.md](./targets.md) has more details.